top of page

 Shermer High School – Façade

-We stroll by Ferris Bueller’s High School, a strict-looking brick building that clashes hilariously with the audio heard from within.
+Guests stroll by Ferris Bueller’s High School, a strict-looking brick building that clashes hilariously with the audio heard from within.
 The droll voice of a teacher calls roll, listing off names and getting stuck on the absent Bueller.
 “Bueller…Bueller…Bueller…”

 From another window, guests can hear Principal Ed Rooney’s secretary espousing the many virtues of Ferris Bueller. “…He’s a righteous dude.”